-The UK government has announced new post-study work visas for international students.
-The new Graduate Route will be available to anyone completing a UK degree from the summer of 2021.
-It will allow you to stay in the UK for up to two years after you graduate, with no restriction on the type of work you can do.
+Graduate Route is a new UK post-study work visa for international students available to students completing a UK degree from the summer of 2021.
+It will allow you to live and work in the UK for up to two years after a master's, or three years after a PhD/DrPH, with no restriction on the type of work you can do.

-- What is the Graduate Route
+- How do I apply for the Graduate Route Visa?

 - What will happen if I don't find a job after my degree?